dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 The other large issue with Ansible that I have found is it can easily feel like "cobwebs" or "spagetti".
 Vars can come from seemingly anywhere and be overridden at every level according to Ansible's [var precendence rules]().
 As the complexity of an environment grows, the complexity of the vars needed also grows.
 While powerful and flexible, most times that I have bashed my head with Ansible is when a var I thought had a specific value gets overridden in a place I didn't think would apply.

+## What To Pay Attention To When Reviewing Ansible
+With all of these pitfalls, it can be difficult to effectively review Ansible code changes.
+I've found that a few things can help.

+* **Var Precedence** - I've mentioned this several times already, but it is the most crucial thing to understand in Ansible.
+If you understand this poorly, you will spend hours at the keyboard not understanding why that value keeps chaging on you.

+* **Understand Which Host is Running a Task** - a playbook can target several different host groups for different roles or tasks.
+Always pay close attention to how these

+* **Know Thy Host Groups** -

+* **Be Pedantic About Var Names** -